-The Denver Property Tax Relief Program provides a partial refund of property taxes, or the equivalent in rent, paid to qualifying residents.
+The Denver Property Tax Relief Program provides a partial refund of property taxes, or the equivalent in rent, to qualifying Denver residents.

 If you have a physical, intellectual, or developmental disability, we offer support to help you maintain your health, safety, and independence.